chuckcharlie/awspaghetti/README.md

 ### Cost Optimization

-The `ANALYSIS_INTERVAL` variable can be used to optimize AWS costs.
-For example:
+You can adjust the number of images per series and intervals to optimize AWS costs:
+- Setting `IMAGES_PER_SERIES=2` will reduce image processing time by 33%
-- Setting `ANALYSIS_INTERVAL=30` will reduce AWS Bedrock API calls by 66%
+- Setting `INTERVAL_BETWEEN_IMAGES=5` will reduce the total analysis cycle time by 50%
-- Setting `ANALYSIS_INTERVAL=60` will reduce AWS Bedrock API calls by 83%
+- Setting `INTERVAL_BETWEEN_IMAGES=15` will reduce AWS Bedrock API calls by 33%

-Choose an interval that balances your need for timely failure detection with your AWS cost requirements.
+Choose settings that balance your need for timely failure detection with your AWS cost requirements.

 ## Test Mode